trek-view/basecamp/blueprint/index.md

 <p>Allow users to group sequences into larger ones (e.g. to create an entire trail) and add descriptive information to aid users considering visiting the trail themselves.</p>

+<h3>Stay up-to-date with my progress</h3>

+<p>I'll be posting regular updates to all Trek View forum members.
+If you'd like to hear about the latest developments with the project, make sure to sign up.</p>

+<div class="cta button alt"><a href="https://campfire.trekview.org/t/welcome-to-trek-view-forum/5" target="_blank">Sign up here...</a></div>

 </div>